nyeya/Nebatech-AI-Academy/Roadmap.md

   * Basic AI feedback (lint/test-based) and facilitator verification workflow.
   * Student portfolio & badge issuance pipeline.

+  Admissions & Enrollment Workflow
+Overview

+Nebatech AI Academy operates on a controlled enrollment model, where students apply for admission into their chosen program and are approved by an administrator or admissions officer before gaining access to learning modules.
+This ensures each learner is properly registered, verified, and assigned to the correct program and facilitator.

+Student Application Flow

+Account Registration

+A new student creates an account on the Nebatech AI Academy portal.

+Required details include:
+Full Name, Email, Phone, Country, Educational Background, Desired Program, Referral Source.

+Program Application

+After account creation, the student applies for a specific program (e.g., Front-End Development, Database Administration, etc.).

+Optional uploads: ID, transcripts, or motivation statement.

+Administrator Review & Approval

+Admin or facilitator reviews application data.

+Approve / Reject / Request More Info.

+Upon approval, the learner receives a welcome email and platform access.

+Automated Enrollment

+Once approved, the learner is enrolled into:

+Chosen program and cohort.

+Assigned facilitator(s).

+Initial orientation or foundation module.

 ### Phase B — Scale & Personalize

 * Deliverables: